tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Types of Termites: Subterranean, Drywood, and Dampwood

 There are three major groups of termites that threaten homes and wooden structures: subterranean termites, drywood termites, and dampwood termites.
-Each behaves a bit differently, which affects how you look for them and how you control them.

 Wood Species Most Vulnerable to Termite Damage